jorgetovar/personal-notes/learn-to-learn/README.md

 - Recall
 - Focus
 - Explanatory questions and simple analogies
-- Eat ypur frogs first
+- Eat your frogs first
 - Make a mental constrast: picture your dreams
 - Pomodoro techniques
 - Top-down Context and bottom-up are chunks